Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 This primitive can be used to typeset if-body only if the condition is satisfied.
 If the optional else-body is specified, then it is typeset if and only if the condition fails.

 Remark 6.
-It should be noticed that the use of conditional markup can be a bit tricky due to the fact that the accessability of arguments cannot necessarily be checked beforehand.
+It should be noticed that the use of conditional markup can be a bit tricky due to the fact that the accessibility of arguments cannot necessarily be checked beforehand.
 For instance, in the macro definition

 <macro|x|<if|<visibility-flag>|x>>

 the macro argument x is accessible if and only if <visibility-flag> evaluates to true.
 This condition cannot necessarily be checked a priori.
-For certain editing operations, like searches or spell checking, the incorrect determination of the accessability may lead to the positioning of the cursor at unaccessible places, or to the ignorance of certain markup.
+For certain editing operations, like searches or spell checking, the incorrect determination of the accessibility may lead to the positioning of the cursor at unaccessible places, or to the ignorance of certain markup.
 In the future, we plan to improve this aspect of the editor, but it is better to avoid conditional markup whenever another solution can be found.

 Remark 7.
 The conditional constructs are only fully implemented for inline markup.
 In the case when you need conditional markup for block structures you currently have to write macros for the if-case and the else-case and use the compound tag.
 For instance: